finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 A script cannot execute itself from the list returned by [CreateLuaScriptItems](#createluascriptitems-function).
 If you attempt it, `ExecuteLuaScriptItem` returns an error message and takes no other action.

+Ad hoc scripts (those created with `CreateLuaScriptItemsFromFilePath`) cannot run in trusted mode.
+Configured scripts (those created with `CreateLuaScriptItems`) run in trusted mode if they are configured to run in trused mode.

 #### FinaleVersion (read-only property)

 Returns the running Finale “year” version, such as 2011, 2012, etc. For Finale 25 and later, _JW Lua_ returns this value as 9999.
 However, _RGP Lua_ (starting with v0.56) returns the major version + 10000.
 So Finale 25 returns 10025, Finale 26 returns 10026, etc.